codesharedot/dex-price/README.md

-# salt price
+# dew price

-Gets the salt price with Python (from JSON).
+Gets the dew price with Python (from JSON).

 https://pythonbasics.org